odunkel/DIY-SC/README.md

 **Contributions welcome**: If you have feature suggestions or would like to help implement any of the above, feel free to open an issue or submit a pull request.

 ## 🎓 Citation
-If you find our work useful, please cite:
+If you find our work useful, please consider giving a star ⭐ and a citation.

 ```bibtex
 @article{duenkel2025diysc,